douglasbagnall/p4wn/README.rst

 P4wn is a web page that can play chess.
 It is quite small, plays well enough to be interesting, and is easy to embed in your pages.
 The default interface is easy to replace, and the engine is tunable.
-P4wn is completely free, available under CC0_ terms or as public domain.
+P4wn is completely free, available under CC0_ or public domain terms.
 You can use it for anything you want.

 .. _CC0: http://creativecommons.org/publicdomain/zero/1.0/